Menispermaceae: Fossil record

 The Middle Cretaceous genus Callicrypta from Siberia has been placed into Menispermaceae.
 The Paleocene fossil record for the family includes at least 11 genera identified from compression leaf fossils found in Alaska and 15 genera and approximately 22 different Menispermaceae species identified from the Early Eocene London Clay.
-The London Clay genera Eohypserpa and Tinomiscoidea named by Reid & Chandler (1933) from mineralized nuts and an additional three genera Atriaecarpum, Davisicarpum, and Palaeosinomenium were later described by Chandler (1961, 1978).
+The London Clay genera Eohypserpa and Tinomiscoidea named by Reid & Chandler (1933) from mineralized nuts and additional three genera Atriaecarpum, Davisicarpum, and Palaeosinomenium were later described by Chandler (1961, 1978).
 Additional species from those genera were identified in the Clarno nut beds by Scott and Manchester respectively.

 Menispermaceae is one of the most diverse families found in the Middle Eocene Clarno nut beds of central Oregon.
-Species belonging to thirteen different genera, most extinct, have been described based on cast or permineralized fruit and nut fossils from the beds, and four different foliage types are known from associated compression fossils.
+Species belonging to thirteen different genera, mostly extinct, have been described based on cast or permineralized fruit and nut fossils from the beds, and four different foliage types are known from associated compression fossils.
 Chandlera and Odontocaryoideae were described by Scott (1954), while Manchester (1994) described Curvitinospora and Thanikaimonia.

 Phylogeny and internal classification

 The APG IV system (2016; unchanged from the prior systems of 1998, 2003, and 2009) recognizes this family and places it with the eudicots order Ranunculales.
 Their trimerous flower structure is similar to the Lardizabalaceae and Berberidaceae, although they differ from them in other important characteristics.
 The APW (Angiosperm Phylogeny Website) considers that they form part of the Order Ranunculales, and that they are a sister group on the branch formed by the Lardizabalaceae and Berberidaceae families in a reasonably advanced clade of the order.
 Kinship with the Berberidaceae is further borne out by similarities in phytochemistry e.g. in the presence of berberine and related alkaloids.
-It is a medium-sized family of 70 genera totaling 420 extant species, mostly of climbing plants.
+It is a medium-sized family of 78 genera totaling 420 extant species, mostly of climbing plants.
 The great majority of the genera are tropical, but with a few (notably Menispermum and Cocculus) reaching temperate climates in eastern North America and eastern Asia.

 The genetic factors within Menispermaceae are very narrow resulting in many genera with one or a few species.
-According to Kessler (1993) There wasn't sufficient data from genetic studies to evaluate subfamily and tribal division into five tribes (see Kessler, 1993, in the References section).
-As such division was fundamentally based on morphologic characteristics of the seeds with doubts as to whether the tribes are monophyletic.
+According to Kessler (1993) there wasn't sufficient data from genetic studies to evaluate subfamily and tribal division into five tribes (see Kessler, 1993, in the References section).
+As such, division was fundamentally based on morphologic characteristics of the seeds with doubts as to whether the tribes are monophyletic.
 Further molecular research compiled and conducted by the Angiosperm Phylogeny Group has clarified many of the interrelationships of the family.